-Once you are connected to the Internet, the following menu options are available when you press the left soft key [Options]:
+Once you are connected to the Internet, the following menu options are available when you touch Options :

-- ▶ Home: Moves to the initial homepage. - ► Enter Address: Connects to the specific URL after editing. - History: Allows you to see a list of recently visited web pages. - ▶ Go to Bookmarks: You can add or save the current page to Bookmark or view the list saved under Bookmark. - Reload: Allows you to reload the current web page. - Find in Page: You can search the text what you want to find. - Settings: Allows you to set options such as Full Screen View, Cache, Cookie, Qpass and other Browser Settings. - ▶ Help: Opens Help Overview to help make your browsing experience easier. - Exit: Exits the browser.
+- ▶ Home: Moves to the initial homepage. - Windows: You can have several browser windows to navigate different web pages at the same time. - Enter URL: Connects to the specific URL after editing. - Bookmarks: You can add or save the current page to Bookmark or view the list saved under Bookmark.

+- Landscape View: Allows you to view broad web pages easily. - View Full Screen: View current page in full screen. - Back: Allows you to go back to the previous page. - ► Forward: Allows you to revisit the page you viewed prior to going back. - Search Text: You can search the text what you want to find. - Recent Pages: Allows you to see a list of recently visited web pages. - Send URL: Allows the current page URL via SMS to another person. - ➤ Settings: Allow you to set options such as Cache, Cookie and other Browser Settings. - Browser Help: Opens Help Overview to help make your browsing experience easier - Exit: Exits the browser.

-AppCenter 🚟
+AppCenter 🏭

-To launch AppCenter while in the standby screen, touch ., and then touch ...
+To launch AppCenter while in the standby screen, touch ::, !!, and then touch !!!.